Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/xmvZ.md

 It is unclear to which threshold the reviewer is referring.
 However, we can clarify the general impact of thresholds on the dynamics of network states and the emergence of persistent manifolds.
 We demonstrate that all systems with a sufficiently good generalization property (in our case, defined as networks with NMSE lower than -20 dB) must have a normally hyperbolic invariant manifold that approximates a continuous attractor.
 According to the theory, these manifolds are necessarily persistent.
 The persistence of these manifolds is a direct consequence of their normal hyperbolicity, which ensures that small perturbations do not destroy the manifold but may alter its structure.
-This property guarantees that the overall geometry of the continuous attractor remains intact, maintaining the stability and dynamics of the network states.
+This property guarantees that the overall geometry of the continuous attractor persists.

 **Limitations:**